-1. Bintan Island is Rich in Flora and Fauna
+1. Preserving Bintan Island’s Flora and Fauna

 3. Ecology Supports the Development of Marine Tourism